AnanyaA207/Brain-Tumor-Classification-Using-Fuzzy-And-SVM/README.md

 # 🧠 Brain Tumor Classification using Fuzzy Logic & SVM

-A machine learning project that enhances MRI-based brain tumor classification by combining **fuzzy logic** (for uncertainty handling) and **Support Vector Machines (SVM)** (for robust classification).
+A machine learning project that enhances MRI-based brain tumor classification by combining **fuzzy logic** (for uncertainty handling) and **Support Vector Machines (SVM)**.
 This hybrid approach improves detection accuracy, even with small datasets.

 ---